| Insider TA™ Pro has a File Scan Utility that allows you to search

 (NOTE: the Demo and Standard versions have the same File Scan Utility,

+but scanning is limited to demo files only).
 Defining the various search parameters is exercised using a system of

 buttons and switches, as shown below: